gcanti/tcomb/README.md

 });
 ```

-where `spec` is an object contaning *commands*.
+where `spec` is an object containing *commands*.
 The following commands are compatible with the [Facebook Immutability Helpers](http://facebook.github.io/react/docs/update.html):

 * `$push`
 * `$unshift`